Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 Metric alerts are deployed with resources in the same resource group, while platform alerts such as Service Health and Activity are created in a dedicated resource group for each subscription.
 Alert Action Groups are established in each landing zone subscription, allowing different operational areas and landing zone subscriptions to have distinct alerting email addresses (e.g., networking, identity, operations, workloads) or other supported actions.
 Alert Processing Rules are created to enable filters and connect alerts to the Action Groups.

-For example, in the context of ALZ, a graphic representation of the flow is provided below.
+For example, in the context of AMBA-ALZ pattern , a graphic representation of the flow is provided below.

 ![ALZ alerting](../../media/AMBA-focused-rg-alz-monitor-alert-flow.png)

-### ALZ Approach
+### AMBA-ALZ Approach

-In ALZ, a decentralized approach is adopted to provide maximum flexibility in directing alerts.
+In AMBA-ALZ pattern, a decentralized approach is adopted to provide maximum flexibility in directing alerts.
 For more information review [What are Azure Monitor Alerts?](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview).

 - Each subscription will have a single Action Group, allowing customers to configure specific actions per subscription, such as different email addresses or other supported actions.
 - Alert Processing Rules will target the Action Group in the subscription where the alert originated.

-As this is a work in progress, the initial configuration provided by ALZ will set up all Action Groups with the same email distribution group/address through Azure Policy.
+As this is a work in progress, the initial configuration provided by AMBA-ALZ will set up all Action Groups with the same email distribution group/address through Azure Policy.
 Future updates may include alternative or additional actions, such as configuring different email distribution groups based on the subscription, service, or workload owners.

-ALZ Alerts, Action Groups and Alert Processing Rules are deployed using Azure Policy defined in the platform native Azure Policy JSON format.
+AMBA-ALZ Alerts, Action Groups and Alert Processing Rules are deployed using Azure Policy defined in the platform native Azure Policy JSON format.

-## ALZ Monitor Alert Policy Definitions
+## AMBA-ALZ Pattern Monitor Alert Policy Definitions

-The following policy definition categories will be enabled as part of ALZ deployments for the hubs and landing zones defined by Azure landing zone:
+The following policy definition categories will be enabled as part of AMBA-ALZ deployments for the hubs and landing zones defined by Azure landing zone:

 - Resource Metrics; See [here](../Alerts-Details#azure-landing-zone-metric-alerts-settings) for details on which resource metrics are included.
 - Service and Resource Health; See [here](../Alerts-Details#azure-landing-zone-activity-log-resource-health) for details on which alerts are included.